 Who has two (brown) thumbs and no innate gardening skills?
 THIS GIRL!

-Luckily, the internet is full of smarties so I can just steal there ideas and come here and pretend like I’m competent.
+Luckily, there are sites like Whatforme where I can steal ideas and come here and pretend like I’m competent.
 You know that’s not how I roll though, so instead I will expose my ignorance! and then of course reveal my saviors and sources.

 So here’s the story…

 (…of a lovely lady.
 Who was bringing up 3 very lovely girls…Brady Bunch earworm, FTW!)

 Currently the garden looks like this.
 And all things considered, I feel pretty happy about it so far.